pingcap/docs/tidb-cloud/integrate-tidbcloud-with-vercel.md

 </div>
 <div label="Data App">

-1. Follow the steps in [Manage a Data APP](/tidb-cloud/data-service-manage-data-app.md) to create a data app and endpoints.
+1. Follow the steps in [Manage a Data APP](/tidb-cloud/data-service-manage-data-app.md) and [Manage an Endpoint](/tidb-cloud/data-service-manage-endpoint.md) to create a Data App and its endpoints.

 2. Go to your Vercel dashboard > Vercel project > **Settings** > **Environment Variables**, and then [declare each environment variable value](https://vercel.com/docs/concepts/projects/environment-variables#declare-an-environment-variable) according to the connection information of your Data App.